What is the Hubble Telescope?

 This allows astronomers to study everything from star formation to black holes.

-Additionally, the telescope's location above Earth's atmosphere gives it an advantage over ground-based telescopes in that it can observe objects without interference from atmospheric distortion.
+Additionally, the telescope's location above the Earth's atmosphere gives it an advantage over ground-based telescopes because it can observe objects without interference from atmospheric distortion.

 Overall, the Hubble Telescope has been instrumental in advancing our understanding of the universe and its origins.

-His observations have led to countless new discoveries and insights into the nature of our cosmos, making him one of the most valuable tools in modern astronomy.
+Its observations have led to countless new discoveries and insights into the nature of our cosmos, making it one of the most valuable tools in modern astronomy.

 History of Hubble